vimarrow/r3lab-server/README.md

 # R<sup>3</sup>lab Server

-Disclaimer: For now this is just a POC and it's not (yet) indented to be used in production!
+Disclaimer: For now this is just a POC and it's not (yet) intended to be used in production!

 R<sup>3</sup>lab Server aims to be an alternate web framework that will help you write server apps fast by:
  - offering a set of predefined methods to organise your logic into multiple lifecycles